 Other organizations, usually those with committees or boards to review the potential firm, will use an RFP to cast a wide net to have as many choices as possible.

 My response … a camel is a horse designed by a committee.
 And an RFP will probably give you a camel when you wanted a horse.

 An RFP often includes unrelated requests and vague ideas that don’t make sense when they’re all added together.
-And the final decision is frequently made by a group of people without the knowledge or experience to evaluate effectively.
+Then the final decision is frequently made by a group of people with opionins, but not the knowledge or experience to evaluate effectively.

 There’s risk when buying brand expertise

-After all, the reason an RFP is written is the needed skills are not available in-house.
+After all, an RFP is written because the needed skills are not available in-house.
 Without those marketing, branding or strategic thinking skills, how do you evaluate the unknown?